chameleon10712/notes/os.rst

     -  A process may request some resources and use them.
 Before it can request any additional resources, it must release all the resources that it is currently allocated.

+  - disadvantages of these protocols

+    - resource utilization may be low
+    - starvation is possible

+      - A process that needs several popular resources may have to wait indefinitely, because at least one of the resources that it needs is always allocated to some other process

 Deadlock avoidance
 ++++++++++++++++++